Mission: X PRIZE's mission is to boldly go where no one has gone before.

 Advice to Management

-The process took 2+ months.
-I interviewed at XPRIZE.
+I applied online.
+The process took a week.
+I interviewed at XPRIZE (Culver City, CA).

 Let us know if we're missing any workplace or industry recognition –